SDK Tool

 --authentication <INT>Authentication method:

-• 0 for password authentication
+• 1 for all authentication methods

-• 1 for SSH authentication using a public and private key pair
+• 2 for SSH authentication using a public and private key pair

 --b2qHardware <STRING>Boot to Qt platform info about hardware.